 Following Kutten and Peleg [3], we study the asynchronous model, where network communication is asynchronous and reliable; messages sent will eventually arrive after a finite but unbounded time.
 There is no global initialization time; nodes begin asynchronously and may wake-up nearby neighbors.
-Thus the wake-up time complexity is $\Omega(n)$ .
+Thus the wake-up time complexity is $\Omega(n)$.
 We assume that all messages sent from a node u to a node v maintain a FIFO (first in first out) ordering when arriving at v.

 When defining the asynchronous resource discovery problem there is a subtle issue regarding the detection of termination.
-Generally, we cannot require an algorithm do detect that it has reached its goal and may terminate.
+Generally, we cannot require an algorithm to detect that it has reached its goal and may terminate.
 This is true even for the easier problem of distributed leader election on 'knowledge graphs'.
 A distributed leader election algorithm begins when all nodes are in a leader state and must terminate with exactly one node with leader state and all others with non-leader state.
 In asynchronous weakly connected networks, leader election algorithms cannot detect that the termination condition is satisfied.
-Suppose a leader election algorithm has a terminating execution on a network G, then combine two G's and a single node u.
-Add a directed edge from u to both copies of G. Now wake up all nodes except node u.
-Each copy of G will elect a leader and terminate.
-This will cause a termination with two leaders.
+Suppose a leader election algorithm has a terminating execution on a network G, then combine two G's and a single node G0.
+Add a directed edge from G1 to both copies of G2.
+Now wake up all nodes except node G3.
 Thus we must define the asynchronous resource discovery problem without requiring the participants to detect termination explicitly.